heyjohnnyfunt/ProxyFuzzer/README.md

 # ProxyFuzzer

-Dummy HTTP fuzzer written in Node.js.
+Dummy HTTP fuzzer written on Node.js.

 <h3>Features</h3>
 <p>What can be fuzzed here:</p>